simonerom/iotex-docs/docs/libraries-and-tools.md

 ## XRC20

-The XRC20 package provide facility api for XEC20 contract to Iotex blockchain.
+The XRC20 package provides facility api for XRC20 contracts to IoTeX blockchain.

 :::: tabs